 By Stephanie van den Berg

-None of the defendants were present in court.
-One suspect, Russian Oleg Pulatov, has sent lawyers to represent him during the trial.
-The others, Russians Sergey Dubinsky and Igor Girkin and Ukrainian Leonid Kharchenko, have never cooperated with the court and are being tried in absentia.
+The trial of the four suspects started 20 months ago.
+Only Pulatov has sent lawyers to represent him while the others have not cooperated with the court and are being tried in absentia.

 Closing arguments from Pulatov’s lawyers are expected in March and a verdict by the end of 2022.